-2.2 CHS will consider each proposal for alteration in a fair and consistent way.
+2.2 CHS will consider each proposal for alteration on its own merits.
 A successful application for planning permission or any other third-party consent does not imply that CHS consent will also be granted, and neither does the provision by the leaseholder of any requisite reports, the contents of which will be considered and help to inform CHS' decision as to whether or not to grant consent.